 Within a year of our inception, AUL’s first book project, Abortion and Social Justice, was published.
 Here was a manifesto that sought to rally Americans to the principles of justice and equality under the law that form the heart of the debate over abortion.

 Committed to overturning the Supreme Court’s decisions in Roe v.
 Wade and Doe v.
-Bolton, AUL has since filed briefs in Roe and every other abortion-related case considered by the U.S. Supreme Court.
+Bolton, AUL has filed briefs in Roe and every other abortion-related case considered by the U.S. Supreme Court.

 Following the Roe decision, Horan and other board members, notably Dr. C. Everett Koop and Dr. Joseph Stanton, recognized the risk of the courts declaring constitutional rights to assisted suicide and euthanasia, as well as infanticide of handicapped newborns.
 AUL’s books, Death, Dying & Euthanasia (1976) and Infanticide and the Handicapped Newborn (1981) set forth the pro-life case against such developments.
 AUL attorneys played a key role in drafting legislation to give federal civil rights protection to handicapped newborns, enacted by Congress and signed by President Reagan in 1984.